-- · Shaky, light-headed, nauseated
+- Shaky, light-headed, nauseated

 - Nervous, irritable, anxious

-- Confused, unable to concentrate
+- Weak, drowsy, vision changes

+- A faster heart rate

+- Sweaty, headachy

 - Hungry

-- · A faster heart rate

-- Sweaty, headachy

-- Weak, drowsy

-- A numbness or tingling in your tongue or lips
+- Confused, difficulty concentrating or speaking - A numbness or tingling in your tongue or lips

-How do I treat low blood glucose?
+How do I treat low blood sugar?

-If you are experiencing the signs of a low blood glucose level, check your blood glucose immediately.
+If you are experiencing the signs of a low blood sugar level, check your blood sugar immediately.
 If you do not have your meter with you, treat the symptoms anyway.
 It is better to be safe.